cashapp/spirit/USAGE.md

 When set to `TRUE`, if Spirit encounters a checkpoint belonging to a previous migration, it will validate that the alter statement matches the `--alter` parameter.
 If the validation fails, spirit will exit and prevent the schema change process from proceeding.

+### table

+- Type: String
+- Default value: `stock`

+The table that the schema change will be performed on.

+### target-chunk-time

+- Type: Duration
+- Default value: `500ms`
+- Range: `100ms-5s`
+- Typical safe values: `100ms-1s`

+The target time for each copy or checksum operation.
+Note that the chunk size is specified as a _target time_ and not a _target rows_.
+This is helpful because rows can be inconsistent when you consider some tables may have a lot of columns or secondary indexes, or copy tasks may slow down as the workload becomes IO bound.

+The target is not a hard limit, but rather a guideline which is recalculated based on a 90th percentile from the last 10 chunks that were copied.
+You should expect some outliers where the copy time is higher than the target.
+Outliers >5x the target will print to the log, and force an immediate reduction in how many rows are copied per chunk without waiting for the next recalculation.

+Larger values generally yield better performance, but have consequences:
+- A `5s` value means that at any point replicas will appear `5s` behind the source.
+Spirit does not support read-replicas, so we do not typically consider this a problem.
+See [replica-max-lag](#replica-max-lag) for more context.
+- Data locks (row locks) are held for the duration of each transaction, so even a `1s` chunk may lead to frustrating user experiences.
+Consider the scenario that a simple update query usually takes `<5ms`.
+If it tries to update a row that has just started being copied it will now take approximately `1.005s` to complete.
+In scenarios where there is a lot of contention around a few rows, this could even lead to a large backlog of queries waiting to be executed.
+- It is recommended to set the target chunk time to a value for which if queries increased by this much, user experience would still be acceptable even if a little frustrating.
+In some of our systems this means up to `2s`.
+We do not know of scenarios where values should ever exceed `5s`.
+If you can tolerate more unavailability, consider running DDL directly on the MySQL server.

+Note that Spirit does not support dynamically adjusting the target-chunk-time while running, but it does support automatically resuming from a checkpoint if it is killed.
+This means that if you find that you've misjudged the number of [threads](#threads) or target-chunk-time, you can simply kill the Spirit process and start it again with different values.

+### threads

+- Type: Integer
+- Default value: `4`
+- Range: `1-64`

+Spirit uses `threads` to set the parallelism of:
+- The copier task
+- The checksum task
+- The replication applier task

+Internal to Spirit, the database pool size is set to `threads + 1`.
+This is intentional because the replication applier runs concurrently to the copier and checksum tasks, and using a shared-pool prevents the worst case of `threads * 2` being used.
+The tradeoff of `+1` allows the replication applier to always make some progress, while not bursting too far beyond the user's intended concurrency limit.

+You may want to wrap `threads` in automation and set it to a percentage of the cores of your database server.
+For example, if you have a 32-core machine you may choose to set this to `8`.
+Approximately 25% is a good starting point, making sure you always leave plenty of free cores for regular database operations.
+If your migration is IO bound and/or your IO latency is high (such as Aurora) you may even go higher than 25%.

+Note that Spirit does not support dynamically adjusting the number of threads while running, but it does support automatically resuming from a checkpoint if it is killed.
+This means that if you find that you've misjudged the number of threads (or [target-chunk-time](#target-chunk-time)), you can simply kill the Spirit process and start it again with different values.

+### username

+- Type: String
+- Default value: `msandbox`

+The username to use when connecting to MySQL.